miertink/ZwiftLight/README.md

 There are already several code repositories available on GitHub that retrieve ZWIFT real-time user data and control devices like fans and lights.
 I’ve reused and enhanced some of these to create a version tailored specifically to my needs.

+My goal was to create a python script that could connect to ZWIFT, capture real-time data from my profile, send commands via MQTT to the RBG controller of my led strip and change its color depending on the power generated during my cycling workouts.

 I recommend this project for individuals with some experience in Python, firmware flashing, networking, electronic and working with devices like ESP8266.
 Several configurations across different aspects are required, so a basic understanding in these areas will be helpful.

 The color profile I’ve chosen closely matches the one ZWIFT uses in their power zone graphs.